wp-plugins/bitcoin-ticker-widget/readme.txt

 == Installation ==

-How to install the Bitcoin Ticker WordPress Widget (plugin) on your site
+How to install the Bitcoin Ticker WordPress Widget (plugin) on your site:

-Click here to download the latest version of the plugin.
+1. Click here to download the latest version of the plugin.
-Log in to your WordPress dashboard and go to Plugins -> Add New Select “Upload” for the top tab.
+2. Log in to your WordPress dashboard and go to Plugins -> Add New
+3. Select “Upload” for the top tab.
-Select “choose file” and select the Zip file of the plugin you downloaded.
+4. Select “choose file” and select the Zip file of the plugin you downloaded.
-Once the plugin is installed select “Activate plugin”.
+5. Once the plugin is installed select “Activate plugin”.
-Go to Appearance -> Widgets
+6. Go to Appearance -> Widgets
-Drag the widget named “Bitcoin Widget” to your side bar.
+7. Drag the widget named “Bitcoin Widget” to your side bar.

 How to use the Bitcoin Ticker WordPress Widget (plugin)

 You basically don’t have to do anything to use the Widget.
 Each time you load the page the Widget will automatically fetch the values for the different exchanges.
 All you need to do is select the Bitcoin exchange that you want to view.